Allergy & Asthma Outpatient Experience

-- Specialty Clinic at All Children's Hospital where Fellows will be exposed to a variety of allergic diseases in children and adults in academic setting.
+- USF Specialty Clinic at Johns Hopkins All Children's Hospital (JHACH) where Fellows will be exposed to a variety of allergic and immunologic diseases in children and adults in academic setting.

-- Florida Allergy, Asthma & Immunology Associates, Tampa, FL where resident-fellows will experience an allergy/immunology in both an academic and private practice setting.
+- Florida Allergy, Asthma & Immunology Associates, Tampa, FL where fellows will experience an allergy/immunology in both an academic and private practice setting.

-These clinics are supervised by nine well-trained, board certified allergists/immunologists who have major interests and expertise in certain fields of allergy and immunology.
-Of course, this gives the Fellows a wide variety of experience during their training.
+These clinics are supervised by well-trained, board certified allergists/immunologists who have major interests and expertise in allergy and immunology.
+This gives the Fellows a wide variety of experience during their training.

-In these clinics, the Fellows will diagnose and manage a variety of allergic disorders to include allergic rhinitis, asthma, atopic dermatitis, urticaria, eosinophilic and mast cell disorders, and allergies to foods, drugs and insects.
-Various diagnostic procedures are performed routinely including skin tests, spirometry, rhinoscopy, patch testing for contact hypersensitivity and food challenge tests.
-Experience with specific treatments including desensitization and immunotherapy under direct supervision are provided.
+In these clinics, the Fellows will diagnose and manage a variety of allergic disorders including allergic rhinitis, asthma, atopic dermatitis, urticaria, eosinophilic and mast cell disorders, and allergies to foods, drugs and insects.
+Various diagnostic procedures are performed routinely including skin tests, spirometry, rhinoscopy, patch testing for contact hypersensitivity and food challenge testing.
+Experience with specific treatments including desensitization, immunotherapy and biologics under direct supervision are provided.

-This Specialty Clinic is held at ACH.
-We are a Modell center of excellence for Primary Immunodeficiency Diseases.
-We are also a Children's Medical Services designated center for severe and combined immunodeficiency diseases detected on newborn screenings.
-Both children and adults with immunodeficiency and autoimmune diseases are routinely referred to our service from St. Petersburg, Tampa, Pinellas and Hillsborough Counties as well as from other cities and counties throughout Florida.
+Patients are seen at JHACH, which is a Jeffrey Modell Diagnostic Center of Excellence for Primary Immunodeficiency Diseases.
+We are also a Children's Medical Services designated referral center for Severe Combined Immunodeficiency Diseases detection by newborn screenings.
+Both children and adults with immunodeficiency and autoimmune diseases are routinely referred to our service from St. Petersburg, Tampa, Pinellas and Hillsborough Counties as well as North and Central Florida.
 Further, our reputation also attracts many patients nationally and occasionally, some patients from foreign countries.
-Rare and uncommon diseases are frequently seen in the immunology clinics because of this wide referral base.
+Rare diseases are frequently seen in the immunology clinics because of this wide referral base.
 The breadth and depth of the clinical experience in clinical immunology complements our relationship with the Johns Hopkins All Children's Hospital Bone Marrow Transplantation Service, including a joint monthly clinic and daily rounds.

-The Inpatient Service provides the Fellow with a deeper understanding of diagnosis and treatment of allergic and immunological diseases in hospitalized patients.
+The Inpatient Consult Service at JHACH provides the Fellow with a deeper understanding of diagnosis and treatment of allergic and immunological diseases in hospitalized patients.
 As part of our consultation service, fellows will have an opportunity to teach Pediatric residents and present at morning report.
-Congenital, genetically determined and acquired immunodeficiency syndromes, drug allergies, angioedema, severe eczema, anaphylaxis, autoimmune diseases and status asthmaticus are among the more frequent diseases admitted for diagnosis and treatment.
-Primary care physicians and specialists from other departments frequently request inpatient consultations).
+Congenital, genetically determined and acquired immunodeficiency syndromes, drug allergies, angioedema, severe eczema, anaphylaxis, autoimmune diseases and status asthmaticus are among the more frequent diseases admitted for evaluation and treatment.
+Primary care physicians and specialists from other departments request inpatient consultations).
 The allergy/immunology team works closely with the bone marrow transplant department to provide treatment for primary immunodeficiency diseases.